n3xtcoder/civic-coding-36-ela-parem/README.md

 ├── services/              # Additional service modules
 └── env.example           # Environment variables template
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-[Add your license information here]

-## Support

-For issues and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review Render background worker logs
-- Monitor deployment status in Render dashboard
-- Check worker restart history for stability issues

----

-**Note**: This bot is designed for educational purposes and should be used in accordance with Telegram's Terms of Service and Bot API guidelines.
+ses and should be used in accordance with Telegram's Terms of Service and Bot API guidelines.